leftspace89/pdbparse/README.md

 urlmon.lib, for downloading the .pdb file

 You also need a C++17-compliant compiler.
-This project was compiled with MSVC using Visual Studio version 15.5.1

-This supports both x86 and x64, with the example being x64.
+This supports both x86 and x64, including the example.